micro-os-plus/.github/profile/README.md

 The **µOS++ IIIe** (_micro oh ɛs plus plus third edition_) project is the third iteration of µOS++, a POSIX-like, portable, open source, royalty-free, multi-tasking real-time framework intended for 32/64-bits embedded applications, written in C++.

-The original monolithic version of the project is in
+The original monolithic version of the project is available from:

 - [micro-os-plus-iii](https://github.com/micro-os-plus/micro-os-plus-iii)
 - [micro-os-plus-iii-cortexm](https://github.com/micro-os-plus/micro-os-plus-iii-cortexm)